Robust Transfer Learning with Unreliable Source Data: Model

-then the band-like ambiguity condition \ref{eq:BA} holds with $\gamma=C_\gamma=1$.
-This is common and meaningful in real-world applications where the regression function of the source distribution deviates slightly from $\eta^Q$.
+then the band-like ambiguity condition \eqref{eq:BA} holds with $\gamma=C_\gamma=1$.
+This condition is common and meaningful in reality because it reflects a scenario where, despite differences in data collection contexts, the underlying relationship between features and outcomes remains nearly identical across domains.
 By \eqref{eq:BAAmbiguityLevel}, Assumption \ref{assum:ambiguity} holds in this special case with